“Comprehensive, accurate, and timely metadata is vital for an efficient industry supply chain.” Graham Bell, Executive Director, EDItEUR

-Providing high-quality metadata to retailers has been proven to generate extra sales.
 There is a widely-used standard framework called ONIX for Books which provides definitions for the data elements and a standardised way of communicating them.
 It provides a lingua franca for publishers and retailers, a common lexicon of metadata terms and a standardised data format.
-Codelist 196 within the ONIX for Books standard focuses entirely on the granular accessibility features that an ebook may have and has 24 different data elements relating to accessibility available to pubishers.
+Codelist 196 within the ONIX for Books standard focuses entirely on the granular accessibility features that an ebook may have and has 24 different data elements relating to accessibility available to publishers.

 - XML-based, so it’s technologically neutral